History of Transnistria: Moldavian SSR

 The Moldavian SSR became the subject of a systematic policy of Russification.
-Moldovan language had an official status in the republic, together with Russian, which was the language of "interethnic communication".
+Cyrillic was made the official script for Moldovan.
+It had an official status in the republic, together with Russian, which was the language of "interethnic communication".

 Most industry that was built in the Moldavian SSR was concentrated in Transnistria, while the rest of Moldova had a predominantly agricultural economy.
 In 1990, Transnistria accounted for 40% of Moldova's GDP and 90% of its electricity production.

 The 14th Soviet army had been based there since 1956 and was kept there after the fall of the Soviet Union to safeguard what is probably the biggest weapons stockpile and ammunition depot in Europe, which was set up in Soviet times for possible operations on the Southeastern Theater in the event of World War III.
 Russia was negotiating with the Republic of Moldova, Transnistria and Ukraine for transit rights to be able to evacuate the military materiel back to Russia.
 In 1994, the 14th Army headquarters were moved from Moldovan capital Chișinău to Tiraspol.